 Table of Contents

+The first of the 9 CDP misconceptions is that a customer data platform is the same as a CRM.
 A Customer Data Platform (CDP) and a Customer Relationship Management (CRM) software share some similarities.
 However, their primary purpose and function have many differences.

 A CRM stores data of customers who had some interaction with your business.
 It could be data about your business prospects and customers, their product needs, and purchasing history.
 Hence a CRM is critical for Sales and customer-facing roles to manage customer data.